tessercat/anothony-henday/07-december-1754.md

 December 19.
 Thursday.
 Travelled 5 Miles East: Level land, no woods: killed one Buffalo.

 December 20.
 Friday.
 Travelled 8 Miles E.N.E.
-Land as yeesterday: Saw plenty of Wolves, Moose and Waskesew.
+Land as yesterday: Saw plenty of Wolves, Moose and Waskesew.

 December 21.
 Saturday.
 Travelled none: killed 2 Beaver & one Waskesew.

 December 22.
 Sunday.
 Travelled none: Snowed all day, killed 2 Beaver.

 December 23.
 Monday.
 Travelled nine miles E.b.N.
 Crossed a branch of the Waskesew River:[^december-1754-2] In the Evening I wounded a Buffalo.
-_

 [^december-1754-2]: Knee Hills Creek.

 December 24.
 Tuesday.
 Travelled none: I found my Buffalo lying dead a small distance from our tent.
 On rising ground I had an extensive view of the Muscuty country which will be the last this trip inland.